All About Ocarinas

 The range includes all sharps and flats.
 It's enough to play any tune you like, but sometimes you'll have to play a tune in a key your ocarina can handle.

-Multi-chamber ocarinas overcome these range limitations.
-They have either two or three different enclosed chambers, each set to a different pitch range.
-(You pick the range you want by blowing into one of the different mouthpiece slits, and also moving your fingers to the appropriate set of finger holes.)
+You pick the range you want by blowing into one of the different mouthpiece slits, and also moving your fingers to the appropriate set of finger holes.
 So they can play from two to three full octaves.

 Multi-chambered ocarinas are both harder to play and more expensive, so stick with the common single-chamber oc for your initial purchase.
-I only mention these advanced oc's here so that you're aware of the possibilities.
+I only mention these advanced ocs here so that you're aware of the possibilities.

 Verify The Tuning